pathology-sandbox/myc_brca_study/README.md

-# Association between MYC gene amplification and mutations in BRCA1 and BRCA2 genes
+# Association between MYC gene amplification and mutations in BRCA1 and BRCA2 genes in HGSOC

 ## Scripts